 Everybody writes, but not many make their writings public.
 Most people are held back by self-doubt.
 The key is to overcome this mental block and keep putting your work out there.
 That’s what this two-part guide is all about.

 It will help you understand the fundamentals of content writing so that you can kick-start your journey confidently.
-Part one of the guide will cover everything from different types of content writing to the basics of editing and self-publishing.
+Part one of the guide will cover everything from the basics of content writing to how to land your first content writing gig.

 1. Take up any sort of content writing you like